Scrum defines three artifacts: Product Backlog, Sprint Backlog, and a potentially releasable product increment.

 Learn about the Three Scrum Artifacts

-The Scrum Guide lists three artifacts to help manage the work on a Scrum project.
+Scrum uses three artifacts to help manage work.
 All three are defined and described below.

 The Product Backlog is an ordered list of everything that is known to be needed in a product.
 It is constantly evolving and is never complete.